 Auto Entrepreneur is Good News for the Self-Employed

-There are some good reasons for the self-employed and for those wishing to start a business in France to celebrate the great news that, as of January 1, 2009, France will be introducing major changes to the self-employment system.
+There are good reasons for the self-employed, and for those wishing to start a business in France, to celebrate the great news that, as of January 1, 2009, France introduced changes to the self-employment system.
 The system, called ‘auto-entrepreneur,’ will make it easier, quicker, and cheaper for individuals to start up a small business in France.

 Turnover Limits for Small Businesses

-Under the auto-entrepreneur system there will be limits on turnover of €80,000 for commerce businesses and €32,000 euros for service-based businesses.
+Under the auto-entrepreneur system, turnover limits are €80,000 for commerce businesses and €32,000 for service-based businesses.
 Social charges, however, will be much more affordable.
-Businesses engaged in commercial activities should expect to pay 13% of their annual turnover in social charges and taxes, while service-based businesses will pay 23% of their annual turnover in social charges and taxes.
+Businesses engaged in commercial activities should expect to pay 13% of their annual turnover in social charges and taxes, while service-based businesses will pay 23%.

 Incentives for New Businesses

-The main highlights of the auto-entrepreneur system are that newly registered individuals will be exempt from paying the ‘taxe professionnelle’ for the first three years and that social charges or taxes will not be payable until the new business starts to generate sales.
+The main highlights of the auto-entrepreneur system are that newly registered individuals will be exempt from paying the ‘taxe professionnelle’ for the first 3 years and that social charges or taxes will not be payable until the new business starts generating sales.

 Simplified Registration Process